 Issue number 3 then changed format (to what we see today) to portrait style, with a comic number suddenly appearing on the cover.
-We see a change again from issue number 7, with Frew returning to the landscape format and stapled on the short edge of margin.
+We see a change again from issue number 7, with Frew returning to the landscape format and stapled on the left margin.

 Super Yank Comics – 1950

 Super Yank is a series released in November 1950 and was published on a monthly basis, running from issue 1 to 19 (however issue 7 was never printed or released).
 Each issue contains 24 pages, and features both Catman and the Phantom with 7 to 13 pages dedicated to the Phantom.

 For more information, click HERE.

 Released in December 1955 with each edition containing approximately 28 pages.
 The series ran for 3 editions and is printed in black and white internal pages and color on the cover.
 These softcover issues contained Phantom stories adapted from comic strips as opposed to Phantom comic strips that Frew were printing at the time.
 An issue was released per month.

 The Frew logo was designed by Tommy Hughes, a Sydney based artist in 1956.
 Tommy was well known at the time for drawing a large amount of Phantom comic covers.